carson-hunter5/project/content/IvyJordan/Jordan_Blogpost_4.md

 Can't wait to show off my new and improved resume to Dr. Fontenot during his office hours!
 Here's a sneak preview as to what I plan on writing:

 Subleva - Migration Analytics Web Application | SQL, Python, Flask, Streamlit
-    - Developed REST API using Flask to facilitate real-time data storage and retrieval for news articles.
+    - Developed REST API using Flask to facilitate real-time data storage and retrieval for migration data.
     - Built a front-end interface using Streamlit, allowing users to interact with the backend the web application.
+    - Generated mock data and inserted data from web scraping to compile into the backend database.

 # **Last Adventures in Leuven**